Terms of Service

 APM Clients

-Cancellations and non-attendance are managed in accordance with APM arrangements and requirements.
+Cancellations and non-attendance are managed in accordance with APM arrangements and requirements, including any reporting or funding implications.

 Victims Services Clients

-The first two missed sessions may incur a charge of 50% of the session fee
+The first two missed sessions may incur a charge of 50% of the session fee, subject to Victims Services funding conditions.

 NDIS Clients

-Across all client types, frequent missed sessions may prompt a discussion about whether therapy can continue safely and effectively at this time.
+Across all client types, frequent missed sessions may prompt a discussion about whether therapy can continue safely and effectively at this time, and what support may be needed to re-engage.

 6. Fees and Payment

-To avoid duplication or confusion, detailed fee information is provided through booking pages, service agreements, or funding bodies, rather than repeated here.
+To avoid duplication or confusion, detailed fee information is provided through booking pages, service agreements, or funding bodies.

 7. Client Responsibilities